umapathyv/AWS-Architecture-Icons/README.md

 If you have created templates (e.g. for Lucid Chart, OmniGraffle or Visio, etc...) or other images and want to share them, please feel free to open a pull request.

-### Drawing products or services where you can already use these icons:
+### Products or services where you can already use/see these icons:
  - [Draw.io](https://www.draw.io/?splash=0&libs=aws4)

 CloudZero makes no claims of ownership or copyright to this work, see [LICENSE](https://github.com/Cloudzero/AWS-Architecture-Icons/blob/master/LICENSE) for more details.